By taking a few common-sense precautions, people can help to protect themselves and their loved ones.

 For more information, read the MDPH factsheet on Zika.

-For more information on mosquitoes and mosquito control, please contact the Lexington Office of Public Health at 781-698-4533.
+For more information on mosquitoes and mosquito control, please contact the Lexington Department of Public Health at 781-698-4533.